 Consultations are individual home visits to address specific topics such as how to manage with a crying baby, learning to read your baby, teaching self-settling, implementing routines or how to change poor sleep habits.
 These visits are typically 4 hours long.
 Some problems may be sorted out in a single visit whilst others will mean that you want a bit of propping up over a few sessions as you make changes, so practical support may be needed over three or more days.
 For example, correcting poor sleep habits and starting to put a flexible daily routine in place as your baby gets a little older.

-A one-off 3 hour long coaching session can be arranged to help with one or two specific areas that you may be finding stressful (safe handling, bathing, introducing a bottle for example), but if you are in need of confidence building and general guidance then I recommend two or three half day bookings to get you off on the right foot.
+A one-off 4 hour long coaching session can be arranged to help with one or two specific areas that you may be finding stressful (safe handling, bathing, settling for example), but if you are in need of confidence building and general guidance then you will need a minimum of two or three half day bookings to get you off on the right foot.

 which one is right for you?